 ask about her research.
-"White pelicans for the research."
-Some protected, and some are so remote that few people know they're there."
+"White pelicans nest on islands," she explained.
+"Some colonies are protected, and some are so remote that few people know they're there."
 Marsh Lake, where the Minnesota River begins in western Minnesota, has the state's largest white pelican colony.
 In northern Minnesota, Lake of the Woods and Leech Lake also provide good nesting habitat.